 3. Notice of Privacy Practices / HIPAA and Consent

 This Notice (and consent) are required by State and Federal laws to clearly communicate how you will protect your patient’s protected health information.
-As a therapist, there are noted exceptions to absolute patient privacy, which are clearly explained to the patient in this notice.
+As a Healthcare Professional, there are noted exceptions to absolute patient privacy, which are clearly explained to the patient in this notice.

 5. Independent Contractor Agreement